 The size you choose for your tarp depends on whether you are ordering a custom vinyl tarp or a pre-made poly tarp.

 When ordering a custom tarp, size it to exactly the size you need.
-In most cases your tarp will be very close to the size you ordered but keep in mind that these are made by hand so they could be off by a fraction of an inch.
+In most cases your tarp will be very close to the size you ordered but keep in mind that these are made by hand so they could be off by an inch or so.
 If an exact size is critical to your application, please make a note about this when you order it so that we are extra careful about sizing it perfectly.
 Continue reading below for more on custom tarp sizing.

 Pre-made poly tarps are always sized using what is known a "cut sizes".
 What this means is that the finished tarp is generally 4 or 5% smaller than the size you order.
 Therefore, when ordering a stock poly tarp, be sure to order it slightly larger than what you need.